-We hereby consent to the incorporation by reference in this Registration Statement on Form S-1 of our report dated March 30, 2023, of Expion360 Inc. relating to the audit of the financial statements for the periods ending December 31, 2022 and 2021 and the reference to our firm under the caption "Experts" in the Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-1 of our report dated March 30, 2023, of Expion360 Inc. relating to the audit of the financial statements for the periods ending December 31, 2022 and 2021 and the reference to our firm under the caption "Experts" in the Registration Statement.